-Cyclotron Road is a fellowship program that supports leading technology innovators as they advance a project with the potential for global impact.
-Since 2015, we have awarded more than $10 million to 28 innovators who have gone on to generate more than $48 million in early stage funding to support their projects.
+Cyclotron Road supports leading entrepreneurial scientists as they advance technology projects with the potential for global impact.
+Since 2015, we have awarded nearly $18 million to 56 fellows who have gone on to generate more than $100 million in funding to support their projects.

 How it works

-Every year, we recruit a Cohort of entrepreneurial scientists and engineers from around the world to join Cyclotron Road.
-For two years, our innovators are embedded in the Berkeley research ecosystem, where we provide them funding, access to Lawrence Berkeley National Lab and UC Berkeley, and a program of intensive mentorship, education, and networking.
+Every year, we recruit a Cohort of entrepreneurial scientists and engineers from around the world to join Cyclotron Road as fellows.
+For two years, these innovators are embedded in the Berkeley research ecosystem, where we provide them funding, access to Berkeley Lab and UC Berkeley, and a program of intensive mentorship, professional development, and networking.

-Our goal is simple: empower innovators to mature their ideas from concept to first product, positioning them to align with the most suitable commercial path to bring their technology to scale.
+Our goal is simple: empower our fellows to mature their ideas from concept to first product, positioning them to align with the most suitable commercial path to bring their technology to scale.